komallldeepak/java-quizapplication/README.md

-# java-quizapplication
-JAVA QUIZ
 # Java Quiz Application

-This is my first Java project.

-## Features
+This is a simple console-based quiz program written in Java.

+Features:
 - Multiple choice questions
+- User input using Scanner
 - Score calculation
-- Simple console interface

-## Technologies Used
-- Java
-- OOP Concepts

-## How to Run
+How to run:

-1. Clone the repository
-2. Compile the Java file
-3. Run the program
+javac QuizApp.java
+java QuizApp